ibm-cloud-docs/solution-tutorials/vpc-multi-region.md

 {: style="text-align: center;"}

 1. The admin (DevOps) provisions VSIs in subnets under two different zones in a VPC in region 1 and repeats the same in a VPC created in region 2.
-2. The admin creates a load balancer with a backend pool of servers of subnets in different zones of region 1 and a frontend listener.
+2. The admin creates a load balancer with a backend pool of servers in different zones of region 1 and a frontend listener.
 Repeats the same in region 2.
 3. The admin provisions a {{site.data.keyword.cis_full_notm}} instance with an associated custom domain and creates a global load balancer pointing to the load balancers created in two different VPCs.
 4. The admin enables HTTPS encryption by adding the domain SSL certificate to the {{site.data.keyword.cloudcerts_short}} service.
 5. The internet user makes an HTTP/HTTPS request and the global load balancer handles the request.